DanielcB123/mmh/ReadMe.md

     git pull origin main

-### Before pushing new changes, it's a good practice to pull the latest updates to avoid conflicts.
+### Before pushing new changes, you MUST pull the latest updates to avoid conflicts.